CiscoDevNet/multicloud-integrations/Multicloud Network Policy/examples/dmvpn_eks_ccp_calico_stars.md

 EOF
 ```

-**NOTE:** The use of `LoadBalancer` is to simply avoid having to use port-forwarding to access the UI.
+**NOTE:** The use of `LoadBalancer` is to avoid having to use port-forwarding to access the UI.
 The example
 still functions fine if you choose to stick with the original example's `NodePort` manifest.

 ### Mapping Services into Each Cluster's DNS